Film and TV show streaming services have become increasingly important to the way that we want to consume our content in the UK.

-Many of the films and TV episodes are presented in "Super HD", which means they are 1080p and have 5.1 surround sound where applicable.
-Not all platforms can display 1080p content though, so it is limited to a handful at present.
+Most of the films and TV episodes are presented in HD, which means they are 1080p and have 5.1 surround sound where applicable.

 Against: If you're looking for the latest films, either those that have appeared recently on Blu-ray or DVD, or even made it to paid TV services, you will have to look elsewhere.
 In terms of movies on offer, there are some that are current - mainly those funded and made by Netflix itself - but most are two or more years old.

 The UK version of the service has been criticised when compared to the US version, which has been around a lot longer.
 Thanks to content deals, it can be argued that the US service has a better array of movie content and several series of shows that many would love to be able to access in Britain.
 However, an interesting bonus is that when you travel to the States, you can access the local version over there on a mobile device using your UK account.
 The same with other regional versions of Netflix.

 Conclusion: Netflix is a great service for those who like to watch TV shows in a binge viewing fashion.
 There is a great selection of US and UK TV shows, and the home grown Netflix programming exclusives are excellent - Emmy award-winning in fact.
 It is also reasonably priced.